openfin/java-example/README.md

 4. You can use buttons in Window Control section to move and re-size HTML5 window of Hello OpenFin app.

-5. Click "Create Application" button, which should start a dialog with all the fields pre-populated for our FXLive demo HTML5 application.
+5. Click "Create Application" button, which should start a dialog with all the fields pre-populated for our Hello OpenFin demo HTML5 application.
 Just click on "Create" button.

-6. After FXLive starts, you can use the buttons under Window Control of Java app to control FXLive window.
+6. After FXLive starts, you can use the buttons under Window Control of Java app to control Hello OpenFin window.

 ## Source Code Review